pattarapon044/speech-flask/README.md

         return
       }

-      // Rewatch if recognition in not end window.requestAnimationFrame(onFrame);
+      // Rewatch if recognition is not end window.requestAnimationFrame(onFrame);
     };